 However, you should note that celery salt alone is not enough to fully replicate the taste of Old Bay.
 So, if you wish to add more flavors to celery salt, you can consider using a pinch of paprika, crushed red pepper flakes, and black pepper.

-Chinese Five Spice powder is the perfect choice if you wish to be a little adventurous with your cooking.
+Chinese Five Spice powder is a common ingredient in numerous Chinese treats.
+And it is the perfect choice if you wish to be a little adventurous with your cooking.
 This powder’s name comes from the fact that it is a combination of five flavors – salty, sweet, sour, spicy, and bitter.

 Chinese Five Spice works best on dishes that have fish, seafood, poultry, and red meat.
 However, it will not mix well with other foods, such as popcorn, French fries, or mashed potatoes.
 Therefore, you’ll need to be careful when cooking with Chinese Five Spice.

 Another thing that you need to bear in mind is that there are some variations of Chinese Five Spices.
 In other words, different Chinese Five Spice powders might have different recipes.
 For example, some recipes of Chinese Five Spice use ginger and nutmeg, whereas others don’t.

 Even though French Four Spice is more often used in heavenly French cuisine, many have found that it shares some similar ingredients (such as ground black pepper) with Old Bay seasonings, and you can use French Four Spice as a substitute.

 In order to make French Four Spice taste as close to Old Bay as possible, you will need to add a few ingredients into the blend.
 These include paprika, crushed red pepper flakes, and celery salt.
 Not only will this improve the taste of the blend, but it will also make it resemble Old Bay quite closely.